BryceVandegrift/website/content/software-projects.md

-After seeing a lot of plugin managers for Vim and NeoVim that are unnecessary complicated and bloated I decided to create `pm`. `pm` (short for plugin manager) is just a simple (or stupidly simple) plugin manager that is written in less that **100 lines of code** that relies on the new automatic plugin loading system for Vim and NeoVim to make the process of adding, updating, and removing plugins extremely simple.
+After seeing a lot of plugin managers for Vim and NeoVim that are unnecessary complicated and bloated I decided to create `pm`. `pm` (short for plugin manager) is just a simple (or stupidly simple) plugin manager that is written in less than **100 lines of code** that relies on the new automatic plugin loading system for Vim and NeoVim to make the process of adding, updating, and removing plugins extremely simple.
 If you would like to use it you can download it [here](https://sr.ht/~bpv/pm/).